 Native American and indigenous women were also believed to have participated in the same sports that men did, many of which were ceremonial, religious, or ritual events, and many ran foot races, and participated in ball sports.

-Victorian Age Ideals and Limitations on Women
+Victorian Age Ideals And Limitations On Women

 The Victorian age in Western European cultures ushered in an era of immense sexism.
 The ideal Victorian woman was gentle and frail, and any form of strenuous activity was strongly discouraged.
 Myths surrounding women included those that women could harm their reproductive organs if they participated in sports, which would make them unattractive to men, and that they only had a finite amount of energy in their bodies, and wasting that energy on sports or higher education would lead to weak offspring.